reelyactive/barnowl-reel/README.md

 barnowl.addListener(BarnowlReel.SerialListener, { path: 'auto' });
 ```

+Note that __barnowl-reel@0.2.x__ is adapted to work with serialport@10.x.x.
+If errors are encountered, try forcing an install of serialport 10 with `npm install serialport@10.4.0`

 ### Event

 Listen for reel data as an EventEmitter's "data" events.
 Either Buffer or hexadecimal string data is accepted.